 Imperfections make perfection

 Sports are one of those rare things in life where perfection isn’t necessary.
 The imperfections in sports is what makes them so entertaining; it`s what allows teams to score against others; it`s what allows the underdog to win; it`s what amazes us over and over again.
 Mistakes are part of a game`s lore.
-It`s unreasonable to ask for mistakes-free sports.
+It`s unreasonable to ask for perfection in sports.
 Referees, like players, are humans who make mistakes, and that`s part of what makes sports so entertaining and, sometimes, even relatable.

 They won’t eliminate controversies but will create new ones